2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2020-05-06 - Riese lab graduate student Richard Cullum has been awarded a PhD in Chemical Engineering from Auburn University.
 Richard's doctoral dissertation is entitled "Melanoma drug discovery: Prioritization of candidate melanoma driver mutations in the ERBB4 receptor tyrosine kinase gene and identification of novel molecules that disrupt ERBB4 signaling."
 Congratulations, Richard!

-2020-04-07 - Riese lab graduate student Richard Cullum has been recognized for his efforts in developing the first commercially-available COVID-19 test available in the State of Alabama.
+2020-04-07 - Riese lab graduate student Richard Cullum has been recognized for his efforts in developing the first commercially available COVID-19 test available in the State of Alabama.
 This work, done at Assurance Scientific Labs, leverages Richard's training in assay design and validation at Auburn University.
 Congratulations, Richard!